jprasety30/jprasety-tswd-portfolio/critique-by-design.md

 - Switch to military green tones for thematic coherence.
 - Create a narrative-driven title that reinforces the key insight (e.g., "How the U.S. and China Outspend the World").
 - Increase font size to improve readability.
+- Add bold font to country label to provide more emphasis.
 - Add total dollar amounts inside each box to reinforce data accuracy.
 - Explore adding icons (such as flags or military symbols) for visual interest and clearer country identification.